sivalabs/sivalabs-hugo/content/posts/2016/2016-09-07-getting-started-springboot-intellij-idea-community-edition.md

 Select the **SpringBootBasic** template we created earlier and provide the **project name** and click **Finish**.

-Well, we won&#8217;t get any fancy Spring support features like Ultimate Edition provides, but it will help us to get started quickly without requiring us to manually create Maven/Gradle project, configure <parent> etc etc.
+Well, we won't get any fancy Spring support features like Ultimate Edition provides, but it will help us to get started quickly without requiring us to manually create Maven/Gradle project, configure <parent> etc etc.

 Of course, it is not specific to SpringBoot only, we can create templates for any of our favorite tech stacks.